PMKielstra/EscapeIDSO/docs/Technical.md

 * Write all ISOs to different USBs.

 * Verify that all four ISOs boot properly on their assigned laptops.
-(Which laptop is which doesn't really matter, but, for immersion, the most expensive should be Lilith's, followed by Yichen's.)
+(Which laptop is which doesn't really matter, but, for immersion, the most expensive should be Lilith's, followed by Yichin's.)

-  * Yichen and Carol should boot to graphical login screens with password prompts.
+  * Yichin and Carol should boot to graphical login screens with password prompts.
 Lilith should instead boot to a command-line login prompt.
 Trevor should have no password prompt.

 * Trevor has a QR code scanner.
 Carol has a QR code that can be accessed by changing the desktop background.
 Verify that it's possible to scan the latter with the former.